When your child is bright, but something isn’t adding up at school.

 Specialized Therapy Services

-In addition to neuropsychological evaluations, Dr. Duhning also provides specialized, evidence-based therapy for:
+In addition to neuropsychological evaluations, Dr. Duhning also provides specialized, evidence-based therapy for OCD and Emetophobia

 OCD Treatment (ERP)